Governance of the Canada Energy Regulator – Mandate, Roles and Responsibilities

 5.1 Governor in Council Appointees

 As Governor in Council appointees, Directors (including the Chairperson and Vice-Chairperson), the CEO, and Commissioners (including the Lead Commissioner and Deputy Lead Commissioner) are subject to statutory conduct standards as well as other conduct standards that are terms and conditions of appointment.
-These include the Conflict of Interest Act and the relevant annexes of Open and Accountable Government, such as those pertaining to ethical guidelines and political activity guidelines for public office holders.
-Sections 16, 22 and 29 of the CER Act specify certain circumstances that constitute a conflict of interest for purposes of the Conflict of Interest Act for Directors, the CEO and Commissioners respectively.
+These include the Conflict of Interest Act, the relevant annexes of Open and Accountable Government, such as those pertaining to ethical guidelines and political activity guidelines for public office holders, and the Terms and Conditions applying to Governor in Council Appointees.Footnote 3 Sections 16, 22 and 29 of the CER Act specify certain circumstances that constitute a conflict of interest for purposes of the Conflict of Interest Act for Directors, the CEO and Commissioners respectively.

 5.2 Conduct Standards for CER Employees